checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 You will very likely have merge conflicts and some test failures.
-The test failures usually stem from incorrect merges or Checked C-specific data not being initialized by new constructor methods.
+The test failures usually stem from incorrect merges or Checked C-specific data not being initialized by new or changed constructor methods.

 You may also need to pick up changes from LLVM/clang for fixes to any unexpected baseline failures.

-You can push your updated master branches up to Github for automated testing.
+You can push your updated master branches up to GitHub for automated testing.
 If you haven't cleaned the build directory as described earlier, make sure you do that.